 If you believe you might be pregnant or could be suffering from one of these other conditions, check with your doctor for an in-depth diagnosis.

 So, the moral of the story is this: even if you have a sudden craving for chalk or your voice drops a few octaves, you’re probably not alone.

-Whether it’s unusual early pregnancy symptoms or side effects of impending labor, our bodies are put through the wringer when we’re carrying a baby.
+Whether it’s unusual early pregnancy symptoms or side effects of impending labor, our bodies experience a lot when we’re carrying a baby.
 Just remember, though, if you’re ever concerned or confused about something you’re feeling, make sure to let your doctor or medical practitioner know.

 Have you experienced any of these weird pregnancy symptoms?
 Did you deal with something else that didn’t make our list?
 Let us know!

 Kristen Bergeron is a freelance writer from Florida.
 In addition to writing, she is a wife, mother of two beautiful girls, Hadley and Scarlett, and a part-time photographer.
 After overcoming infertility and having two successful IVF cycles, she’s made it a personal goal to help educate men and women on the realities of fertility struggles.
 She is passionate about supporting fellow women who are trying to navigate the complicated world of conception, pregnancy, and learning to be the best mothers we can be.